Wave power: Challenges

 Environmental impacts must be addressed.
 Socio-economic challenges include the displacement of commercial and recreational fishermen, and may present navigation hazards.
 Supporting infrastructure, such as grid connections, must be provided.
 Commercial WECs have not always been successful.
 In 2019, for example, Seabased Industries AB in Sweden was liquidated due to "extensive challenges in recent years, both practical and financial".

+Current wave power generation technology is subject to many technical limitations.
+These limitations stem from the complex and dynamic nature of ocean waves, which require robust and efficient technology to capture the energy.
+Challenges include designing and building wave energy devices that can withstand the corrosive effects of saltwater, harsh weather conditions, and extreme wave forces.
+Additionally, optimizing the performance and efficiency of wave energy converters, such as oscillating water column (OWC) devices, point absorbers, and overtopping devices, requires overcoming engineering complexities related to the dynamic and variable nature of waves.
+Furthermore, developing effective mooring and anchoring systems to keep wave energy devices in place in the harsh ocean environment, and developing reliable and efficient power take-off mechanisms to convert the captured wave energy into electricity, are also technical challenges in wave power generation.
+As the wave energy dissipation by a submerged flexible mound breakwater is greater than that of a rigid submerged structure, greater wave energy dissipation is expected due to highly deformed shape of the structure.

 Wave farms

 A wave farm (wave power farm or wave energy park) is a group of colocated wave energy devices.
 The devices interact hydrodynamically and electrically, according to the number of machines, spacing and layout, wave climate, coastal and benthic geometry, and control strategies.
 The design process is a multi-optimization problem seeking high power production, low costs and limited power fluctuations.
+Nearshore wave farms have substantial impact on beach dynamics.
+For instance, wave farms significantly reduce erosion which demonstrates that this synergy between coastal protection and energy production enhances the economic viability of wave energy.
+Additional research finds that wave farms located near lagoons can potentially provide effective coastal protection during maritime spatial planning.